sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudomotorcontroller.rst

 #.
 The class variable **motor_roles** must be set to be a tuple of text
-   descriptions containing each motor role description.
-It is crucial that all necessary motors contain a textual description even if it is an empty one.
+   descriptions containing each motor role name.
    This is because the number of elements in this tuple will determine the number of required motors for this pseudo motor class.
 The order in which the roles are defined is also important as it will determine the index of